syncfusion-content/javascript-docs/js/Maps/Customization.md

 * `highlightBorderWidth` - It is used to set the mouse hover border width for shapes in the map.
 * `selectionColor` - It is used to set the selection color for shapes in the map.

 The above properties of `shapeSettings` are applied only when `autoFill` property value is false.
-By map, `autoFill` property value is false.
+By default, `autoFill` property value is false.

 {% highlight js %}